A Predictive Visual Analytics System for Studying Neurodegenerative Disease based on DTI Fiber Tracts: Background and Related Work

 \subsection{Related Work}

-\textbf{Fiber tract visualization.} Mrtrix3~\cite{tournier2012mrtrix} is a state-of-the-art package for fiber reconstruction and analysis.
+\textbf{Fiber tract visualization.} MRtrix3~\cite{TOURNIER2019116137} is a state-of-the-art package for fiber reconstruction and analysis.
 For visualizing fiber tracts and brain images, MITK~\cite{Fritzsche2012MITKDI} is a commonly used toolkit.
-These tools provide core functionality for generating and visualizing fiber tracts.
-However, due to the scale and complexity of fiber tract data, visual analysis of fiber structure is still an active research topic~\cite{everts2015exploration}.
-For enhanced fiber rendering, SSAO~\cite{mittring2007finding} and LineAO~\cite{eichelbaum2013lineao} have been proposed.
-These are high performance shadow-like rendering methods that enhance spatial perception.
-Everts et al. introduced a high performance illustrative rendering method that emphasizes fiber structure using depth-dependent halos~\cite{everts2009depth}, and a method based on local contraction of fiber bundles to reduce occlusion while preserving fiber macro-structure~\cite{everts2015exploration}.
-Jianu et al. developed a method that links the 3D view with abstract 2D views.
+SlicerDMRI~\cite{norton2017slicerdmri} is an actively maintained and widely used open-source plugin in 3DSlicer~\cite{Kikinis2014}, which is used for diffusion MRI analysis and tractography data visualization.
+These tools provide a core functionality for generating and visualizing fiber tracts.
+Schultz and Vilanova provided various visualization methods, such as glyph representation of diffusion tensors and rendering of fiber tractography~\cite{https://doi.org/10.1002/nbm.3902}.
+Zhang et~al. also designed glyphs for comparative visualization of the diffusion tensors~\cite{zhang2015glyph}.
+However, due to the scale and complexity of fiber tract data, VA of fiber structure is still an active research topic~\cite{everts2015exploration}.

+For enhanced fiber rendering, the researchers developed screen-space ambient occlusion (SSAO)~\cite{mittring2007finding} and LineAO~\cite{eichelbaum2013lineao}, which are high-performance shadow-like rendering methods and enhance spatial perception.
+Everts et~al. introduced an illustrative rendering method that emphasizes fiber structure using depth-dependent halos~\cite{everts2009depth} and a method based on a local contraction of fiber bundles to reduce occlusion while preserving the fiber macro-structure~\cite{everts2015exploration}.
+Jianu et~al. developed a method that links the 3D view with abstract 2D views.
 Their method helps users navigate complex fiber structure and connectivity~\cite{jianu2009exploring}.
 They also introduced 2D neural map projections as abstract anatomical representations~\cite{jianu2012exploring}.
-Murugesan et al.\cite{murugesan2017brain} developed a visualization tool for exploring the modular and hierarchical organization of brain regions.
-Users gained insight into the progression of supranuclear palsy.
+Murugesan et~al.\cite{murugesan2017brain} developed a visualization tool for exploring the modular and hierarchical organization of brain regions.